Minnale (soundtrack)

-Minnale is the debut soundtrack album composed by Harris Jayaraj for the 2001 film of the same name, starring Madhavan, Abbas, Reema, Vivek and Nagesh, and directed by Gautham Vasudev Menon in his directorial debut.
+Minnale is the debut soundtrack album composed by Harris Jayaraj for the 2001 Indian Tamil-language film of the same name, starring Madhavan, Abbas, Reema, Vivek and Nagesh, and directed by Gautham Vasudev Menon in his directorial debut.
 The film's soundtrack comprised nine songs, written by Vaali, Thamarai and C. S. Amudhan.

 The soundtrack which was distributed by Saregama and Cee (I) TV Audio, was released at a function held in Chennai and received critical acclaim, thus becoming a major contributor to the success of the film.
 It also fetched Jayaraj his first Filmfare Award for Best Music Director in Tamil, which is the second time ever for a debutant after A. R. Rahman for Roja (1992).
 The song "Vaseegara" became a chartbuster, and also served as breakthrough for the lyricist Thamarai, and carnatic musician Bombay Jayashri, who later became a prominent playback singer in films.
-The soundtrack was dubbed in Telugu as Cheli, with lyrics written by Bhuvanachandra.
-Harris Jayaraj reused five tracks in the Hindi remake of the film Rehna Hai Tere Dil Mein, excluding four songs from the original, and also composed two tracks originally for the film.
+The soundtrack was covered in Telugu as Cheli, with lyrics written by Bhuvanachandra.
+Harris Jayaraj reused five tracks in the Hindi remake of the film Rehna Hai Tere Dil Mein, excluding four songs from the original and also composed two tracks originally for the film.

 Development

 Before his debut as music composer, Harris worked as an instrumentalist, synthesizer and keyboard programmer for more than 600 films and with various composers ranging from A. R. Rahman to Yuvan Shankar Raja.
 While Menon roped in Harris, for the film's soundtrack, he wanted to ensure the quality of the music production, not only for the songs but also for the film score, as songs constitute only 25 minutes of the film's runtime, than its score, which will be about two hours.
 The album and score in its entirety was recorded within 11 months.
-Apart from composition, Harris Jayaraj took charge in programming, recording, mixing and mastering of the songs, as well as dubbing, when the film and its soundtrack was dubbed and released in Telugu as Cheli.
+Apart from composition, Harris Jayaraj took charge in programming, recording, mixing and mastering of the songs, as well as dubbing, when the film and its soundtrack was covered and released in Telugu as Cheli.
 Initially, producer Kalaipuli Thanu wanted Harris to score for Kamal Haasan-starrer Aalavandhan, in his debut, but Harris refused to do so as he owed to work with Menon.

 "Vaseegara" was the first song composed by Harris Jayaraj for the film, which is set in Natabhairavi raga.
 Jayaraj approached Carnatic-musician Bombay Jayashri to record the song, during which Jayashri arrived in Chennai from Coimbatore by train and received a phone call from the composer, addressing him as Mr. Jayaraj.
 She presumed it was Malayalam director Jayaraj with whom she had worked before in movies such as Paithrukam and Kudumbasametham, but later came to know as Harris Jayaraj.
 Harris played the tune first and asked Jayashri to sing, with lyricist Thamarai too joined the session.
 The recording of the song finished within two hours.
 The track "Venmathiye" is a peppy but sad track, which was reflected in the lyrics of poet Vaali, set in Darbari kaanada raga.